arquillian/arquillian-hol/lab02/README.md

 	}

-Next step is to make it an `@EJB` component and test in Glassfish 3.1 Embedded (already pre-configured in `pom.xml`).
+Next step is to make it an `@EJB` component and test in WildFly 9.0.0.Final (already pre-configured in `pom.xml` and `arquillian.xml`).
 This will require following steps
 * Enhance our test to be Arquillian powered.
 * Define a deployment package programmatically using **ShrinkWrap**
 * Run the test from the command line using `mvn clean package`
 * Run it directly from the IDE

-The solution is available [here](https://github.com/ctpconsulting/chopen-workshop-arquillian/tree/master/lab02-solution).
+The solution is available [here](https://github.com/arquillian/arquillian-hol/tree/master/lab02-solution).